smnman/Exercise1-AndroidCourse2026/README.md

 ## How to Run
 1. Open the project in Android Studio.
 2. Build and run the app on an emulator or Android device.
-3. Use the left and right buttons to control the car.
+3. Use the left and right buttons to control the jet-fighter.

 ---